 This issue can be mitigated somewhat by cutting back on watering earlier so the beads have a chance to dry out.

-As with any container, water beads will dehydrate more quickly when exposed to light and heat.
+As with any container, water beads will dehydrate more quickly and be damaged when exposed to direct sunlight and heat.

 Therefore, it’s not generally a good idea to use them exclusively when growing a sun-loving plant.

-However, this problem is greatly reduced if the water beads are mixed into soil.
+However, this problem is greatly reduced if the water beads are mixed into the soil.